Requesting This Course:

 - Protocol used for large incidents

-- Respond to and mange a large-scale incident
+- Respond to and manage a large-scale incident

 Completion of “Managing School Crises: From Theory to Application” and receipt of a certificate indicating full attendance (14 Contact Hours) qualifies as a class in ICISF’s Certificate of Specialized Training Program.